 Notes

-• Store in the fridge for up to 5 days in an airtight container or in a zip top freezer bag for up to 3 months.
+• Store in the fridge for up to 5 days in an airtight container or in a zip-top freezer bag for up to 3 months.

-• Some mini muffin tins sometimes have a tendency to stick, so be sure to grease them well.
+• Some mini muffin tins have a tendency to stick, so be sure to grease them well.
 (I like this mini muffin tin from Wilton.)

 Nutrition

-Serving: 2muffins, Calories: 145kcal, Carbohydrates: 22g, Protein: 4g, Fat: 6g, Saturated Fat: 3g, Polyunsaturated Fat: 1g, Monounsaturated Fat: 2g, Trans Fat: 1g, Cholesterol: 51mg, Sodium: 161mg, Potassium: 195mg, Fiber: 3g, Sugar: 8g, Vitamin A: 659IU, Vitamin C: 3mg, Calcium: 42mg, Iron: 1mg
+Serving: 2muffins, Calories: 157kcal, Carbohydrates: 22g, Protein: 3g, Fat: 6g, Saturated Fat: 4g, Polyunsaturated Fat: 0.4g, Monounsaturated Fat: 1g, Trans Fat: 0.2g, Cholesterol: 37mg, Sodium: 172mg, Potassium: 91mg, Fiber: 1g, Sugar: 8g, Vitamin A: 158IU, Calcium: 43mg, Iron: 1mg

 Tried this recipe?Rate in the comments and tag @yummytoddlerfood on IG!